 Here’s everything you need to know about the new Apple TV, including the latest release date, price, features and spec rumours.

 Apple last updated the Apple TV back in 2017, but unlike the iPhone, Apple doesn’t tend to stick to the same release schedule with the Apple TV.
-That has been ramped up further recently, with Apple unexpectedly releasing new products like the iPad Pro 2020 and MacBook Air 2020 via press release with very little fanfare.
+That has been ramped up further in recent years, with Apple unexpectedly releasing new products like the iPad Pro 2020 and MacBook Air 2020 via press release with very little fanfare.

 New Apple TV 4K with A12X - 64GB/128GB ready to ship. ?— Jon Prosser (@jon_prosser) May 7, 2020